Frequently Asked Questions

 Yes, all tutors must enroll in LRC300, Introduction to Tutoring Training, to be eligible to tutor.

 If I only have a quick question, may I drop-in and get help right away?

 If you have a quick question, you should check the drop-in schedule.
 If your course is not available under drop-in, stop by or call the Tutorial Center to check for tutor availability.
 If drop-in help is available for your course, you may come into the center during the scheduled hours and receive immediate assistance on a first come basis.

 If drop-in is not enough, how do I arrange for a tutoring appointment?

-To arrange for a tutoring appointment, come to the center to see if we have a tutor for your course.
+To arrange for a tutoring appointment, call or come to the center to see if we have a tutor for your course.
 If we do, we will check the tutors' schedules and availability to find a tutor whose schedule fits yours.
 You may then make an appointment for a future date (most tutors must be given at least 24 hour notice).
 Be sure to bring your Student Access Card with you when you come into the center to schedule your appointment.
 The Student Access Card is the official college ID at ARC.
 You cannot make an appointment without your card.
 You can get your Student Access Card in the Student Center (across from Starbucks).